One of the most common questions people ask us on Instagram (@sprintercampervans) is how much does a Sprinter van conversion cost?

 I hope that having read this post you now have a better idea of what it costs to convert a Sprinter cargo van into a campervan, so you can plan your DIY or custom professional van build budget around your dreams, needs and budget.

-As with most aspects of Sprinter van conversions, there is not often just ‘one right way’ of doing things, so while we have shared this information about the cost of a van conversion and finding a suitable van to convert, this doesn’t mean you couldn’t do things differently – that’s why learning about the different ways to plan and do a van conversion is so interesting to so many of us – you can be very creative and no two vans are the same in terms of look, layout, function or cost!
+As with most aspects of Sprinter van conversions, there is not often just ‘one right way’ of doing things, so while we have shared this information about camper van costs and finding a suitable van to convert, this doesn’t mean you couldn’t do things differently – that’s why learning about the different ways to plan and do a van conversion is so interesting to so many of us – you can be very creative and no two vans are the same in terms of look, layout, function or cost!

-If you are planning a van conversion and have different experiences, we’d love it if you want to share your thoughts, questions and experiences in the comments to help fellow readers inform their van conversion decisions.
+If you are planning to build out a Mercedes camper and have different experiences, we’d love it if you want to share your thoughts, questions and experiences in the comments to help fellow readers inform their van conversion decisions.